LinioPay/idle/README.md

 $job = $jobFactory->createJob($jobData['identifier'] ?? '', $jobData['parameters'] ?? []);
 ```

 In this case the payload contains an `identifier` of 'queue', this will result in the factory creating a `QueueJob`.
-The QueueJob validation expects a message as its only parameter (corresponding to a `LinioPay\Idle\Queue\Message`).
+The QueueJob validation expects a message as its only parameter (corresponding to a `LinioPay\Idle\Message\Messages\Queue\Message`).
 If one is not provided -or an invalid Message is provided- it will return a FailedJob containing the details.
 Since our payload contains a valid message, a `QueueJob` will be created in this example.

 Processing and retrieving job details is quite simple.
 At this point all that is left is to initiate the job.
 When a QueueJob is initiated through a call to `process`, it calls the appropriate worker's `work` method.